Up210063/UP210063_CPP/U2/readme.md

 <div align= justify>

 ## What is the purpose of this program? well, the program was made with a simple instruction

-### this instruction is:
+## This instruction is:
-    the tax brackets for the declaration of income in a given country are the following:
+    The tax brackets for the declaration of income in a given country are the following:

     Tax rate income